 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

 Incredible Vegan Baked Beans from scratch!
-Rich, smoky, complex, super delicious, and an AVV reader favorite since 2016 with so many 5-star reviews!
+Rich, smoky, complex, super delicious, and an AVV reader favourite since 2016 with so many 5-star reviews!

-EXPERT TIP - Although I give options for making these baked beans in an oven, slow cooker, or on the stovetop, the method that gives the very best results is definitely oven-baking.
-It really concentrates the flavors and makes for better, richer, beans.
+- Although I give options for making these baked beans in an oven, slow cooker, or on the stovetop, the method that gives the very best results is definitely oven-baking.
+It really concentrates the flavours and makes for better, richer beans.
 They are called "baked" beans for a reason!

 No Time To Soak Your Beans?

-To quick soak - Put the beans in a pan of water (have about 2 inches of water above the beans) then bring to a rolling boil.
-Let them boil like that for 1 minute then turn off the heat, cover tightly, and leave undisturbed in the hot water for 1 hour.
-You can then drain them, and proceed with the recipe.
+To quick soak - Put the beans in a pan of water (have about 2 inches of water above the beans), then bring to a rolling boil.
+Let them boil like that for 1 minute,e then turn off the heat, cover tightly, and leave undisturbed in the hot water for 1 hour.
+You can then drain them and proceed with the recipe.

 Recipe FAQs